 The Ojibwe people call this plant manoomin and cook it in different ways.
 The wild rice could be cooked in broth, served with maple syrup, made into stuffing for wild birds( great for Thanksgiving stuffing also), salads, soups, and even desserts.

-Wild rice (affiliate link) is highly nutritional, very rich in proteins and fiber, and low in fat.
+Wild rice (affiliate link) is highly nutritional, rich in proteins and fiber, and low in fat.
 It contains potassium, phosphorus, and B vitamins.
-It has a chewy texture and it is awesome cooked first and then tossed in a little bit of butter.
+It has a chewy texture, and it is fantastic if you cook it first and then toss it in a little bit of butter.

 I would dare to consider wild rice as the "caviar" of gourmet grains.

-First of all, because the flavor and texture are far superior to the commercially harvested hybrid version.
-Also, because you will be supporting local agriculture, and your soup will have a true taste of Minnesota.
+First of all, the flavor and texture are far superior to the commercially harvested hybrid version.
+Also, you will be supporting local agriculture, and your soup will have an authentic taste of Minnesota.

 In my opinion, wild rice soup should be Minnesota’s official dish.
-This soup could be easily put in the hot dish category, and nothing is more Minnesotan than that.
+A traditional wild rice soup could be easily put in the hot dish category, and nothing is more Minnesotan than that.

 Note: Please use REAL wild rice!

-I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you to not use white rice, brown rice, or a “blend of wild rice”.
-This blend has only a few grains of wild rice and the rest is white rice.
+I tend to encourage people to substitute ingredients when they cook (NOT when they bake), but this time I will ask you not to use white rice, brown rice, or a "blend of wild rice mix."
+This blend has only a few grains of wild rice; the rest is white rice.

 REAL WILD RICE looks like this: